Applying translation feature when building your application

 Official ISO language codes

-To make sure your selected language is parsed properly, we have to make sure we use the official ISO code, these are always lowercase, and often 2 to 3 letters long.
+To ensure the selected language is interpreted correctly, always use the official ISO language code.
+These codes are lowercase and typically 2 to 3 letters long.

-ISO codes can either be saved in your language selector option field, or saved defined as a property value on your User model.
+You can store ISO codes either in the options of your language selector or as a property value on your User model.

 ISO language name |